Cowen Cuts Avantor (NYSE:AVTR) Price Target to $44.00

-Avantor (NYSE:AVTR – Get Rating) had its price target reduced by Cowen from $50.00 to $44.00 in a report issued on Tuesday morning, The Fly reports.
+Avantor (NYSE:AVTR – Get Rating) had its price objective decreased by Cowen from $50.00 to $44.00 in a report published on Tuesday morning, Stock Target Advisor reports.

-Several other equities analysts have also recently weighed in on the stock.
-Zacks Investment Research cut shares of Avantor from a hold rating to a sell rating in a research report on Monday.
-Evercore ISI lowered their price objective on shares of Avantor from $44.00 to $42.00 and set an outperform rating on the stock in a research report on Monday, April 4th.
-Robert W. Baird lowered their price objective on shares of Avantor from $44.00 to $43.00 in a research report on Monday, February 7th.
-Citigroup cut shares of Avantor from a buy rating to a neutral rating and lowered their price objective for the stock from $48.00 to $38.00 in a research report on Monday, April 4th.
-Finally, Raymond James lowered their price target on shares of Avantor from $43.00 to $40.00 and set an outperform rating on the stock in a report on Monday.
-One investment analyst has rated the stock with a sell rating, one has given a hold rating and fourteen have given a buy rating to the stock.
-According to data from MarketBeat.com, Avantor currently has an average rating of Buy and a consensus price target of $43.59.
+A number of other equities research analysts also recently weighed in on the company.
+Raymond James dropped their target price on Avantor from $43.00 to $40.00 and set an outperform rating for the company in a report on Monday, April 18th.
+Barclays raised their price target on Avantor from $41.00 to $44.00 and gave the stock an overweight rating in a research report on Monday, February 7th.
+Morgan Stanley decreased their price target on Avantor from $46.00 to $43.00 and set an overweight rating on the stock in a research report on Monday, February 7th.
+Robert W. Baird decreased their price target on Avantor from $44.00 to $43.00 in a research report on Monday, February 7th.
+Finally, Zacks Investment Research cut Avantor from a hold rating to a sell rating in a research report on Monday, April 18th.
+One investment analyst has rated the stock with a sell rating, one has given a hold rating and fourteen have issued a buy rating to the company’s stock.
+According to data from MarketBeat, the stock has a consensus rating of Buy and a consensus target price of $43.59.

 Avantor, Inc provides products and services to customers in biopharma, healthcare, education and government, advanced technologies, and applied materials industries in the Americas, Europe, Asia, the Middle East, and Africa.
 The company offers materials and consumables, such as purity chemicals and reagents, lab products and supplies, formulated silicone materials, customized excipients, customized single-use assemblies, process chromatography resins and columns, analytical sample prep kits, education and microbiology products, clinical trial kits, peristaltic pumps, and fluid handling tips.